lukecarr/trophies/README.md

 Your NPSSO token can be obtained by following these steps:

 1. Visit the [PlayStation website][PlayStation] and sign in with your PSN account.
-1. In the same browser session, access [this page][npsso] to obtain your NPSSO token.
+1. Cccess [this page][npsso] in the same browser session to obtain your NPSSO token.

 The NPSSO token should return a response that looks like this: